A Contour Integral-Based Algorithm for Computing Generalized Singular Values: Preliminaries

 \subsection{The FEAST algorithm}

-FEAST~\cite{Polizzi2009,TP2014} is a popular contour integral-based eigensolver for computing a few eigenvalues in a given domain on the complex plane.
+FEAST~\cite{Polizzi2009,TP2014} is a popular contour integral-based eigensolver for computing all the eigenvalues in a given domain on the complex plane.
 In the following we briefly review the FEAST algorithm for symmetric eigenvalue problems.

 Let \(H\) be an \(n\times n\) Hermitian matrix with spectral decomposition

 where \(\lambda_i\)'s are the eigenvalues of \(H\), and \(q_i\)'s are the corresponding normalized eigenvectors.
 Let us consider a domain \(\Omega\subset\mathbb C\) that encloses the eigenvalues \(\lambda_{s+1}\leq\lambda_{s+2}\leq\dotsb\leq\lambda_{s+k}\).
 Then the corresponding \emph{spectral projector} is given by